Accredited Online School in Wisconsin

 School district notices of approval or denial must be postmarked by June 18, 2021.
 Parents may appeal the denial within 30 days of the date the denial notice is postmarked or delivered to the parent, whichever occurs first.

 Virtual Summer School begins June 14, 2021 and runs through July 16, 2021 (No School July 5th)

 Now accepting Summer School Enrollment applications!
 If you have any questions about enrolling your student at Wisconsin Virtual Learning, we would love to help you through the process.
+The deadline to apply is June 1, 2021.
 Please fill out the form below to be connected with our team.

 How to Apply for Summer School:

-- Select the course(s) your student would like to enroll in from the Summer School Course Guide (Choose up to 2 courses, 1 recommended).
+- Select the course(s) your student would like to enroll in from the Summer School Course Guide (One course recommended).

 - A parent/guardian should complete page 1 of the Summer School Application Form.
 This form must be printed and signed by the parent/ guardian prior to sending it to Ms. Baumann.

 - A parent/ guardian should send Ms. Baumann (firstname.lastname@example.org) the Summer School Application with the portions the parent has completed.
 Please include the name of the student’s school counselor or principal to approve the request on page 2 of the application.
 Please send the application to: Ann Baumann, District Registrar, 401 Highland Dr., Fredonia, WI 53021 or by email at email@example.com.

 - Ms. Baumann will contact the student’s school counselor or principal to obtain approval for the summer school course(s).